mulderr/yesod-auth-ldap-native/README.md

 Fine control of the queries is available with `setUserQuery` and `setGroupQuery`.

-When testing or during initial configuration consider using 'setDebug' - set to 1 to enable.
+When testing or during initial configuration consider using `setDebug` - set to 1 to enable.
 This will give you exact error condition instead of "That is all we know".
 Never use it in production though as it may reveal sensitive information.